 Scooter has never made the connection between the food in his dish and my daily trips to fill it.
-He blames the dish for being empty and gets so angry about it that he knocks his food and water around his kennel.
+He blames his dish for being empty and bats it about his kennel as punishment.

 So we went to the shed to take care of Scooter.

-“You need to buy him feeders,” Stan said, “big ones.
-Big enough so he can’t bat them around and spill his water.
+“You need to get him a feeder,” Stan said, “a big one, and a water dish big enough so he cannot and spill it.
 If you do that, I predict the dark lord of electricity will reward you.”